gregmall/reading-notes/CTRead08.md

 * JQuery Ajax
 - Ajax API provides the opposite of server-side framework.
 Allows you to read response messages and modify request messages.

+# How DNS Works
+* fun comic that helps to explain DNS
+* Summary of some points:
+- Computers and other devices communicate using IP addresses to identify each other on the internet.
+- The domain name system (DNS) brings the two together and gets you to your destination.
+- The resolver server is usually your ISP (Internet Service Provider).
+All resolvers must know one thing: where to locate the root server
+- The root server knows where to locate the .COM TLD server.
+TLD stands for Top-Level Domain.
+- root server is just one of the 13 root name servers that exist today
+- They are scattered around the globe and operated by 12 independent organizations.
+- The coordination of most top-level domains (TLDs) belong to the Internet Corporation for Assigned Names and Numbers (ICANN)